dydxopsdao/v4-documentation/pages/index.md

 ## dYdX Chain Software Documentation

-The most recent setup guides for how to use the dYdX Chain open-source software, as well as the netwrok parameters for `dydx-mainnet-1` are currently hosted by dYdX Trading Inc. at [docs.dydx.exchange](https://docs.dydx.exchange/).
+The most recent setup guides for how to use the dYdX Chain open-source software, as well as the network parameters for `dydx-mainnet-1` are currently hosted by dYdX Trading Inc. at [docs.dydx.exchange](https://docs.dydx.exchange/).

 The dYdX Operations subDAO is committed to actively enhancing the documentation by contributing updates to the associated public repository located at https://github.com/dydxprotocol/v4-documentation.